kubernetes/website/content/en/docs/user-journeys/users/application-developer/tryitout.md

     kubectl get nodes
     ```

 This command displays all the nodes in the cluster that can host your application.
 The ready status of the node indicates that it is ready to accept an application for deployment.
-If the status of the node is displayed as not ready, run the kubectl get nodes command again.
+If the status of the node is displayed as not ready, run the ```kubectl get nodes``` command again.

+#### Deploy an application

-3. Create a new deployment:
+1. Create a new deployment:

     ```
     kubectl run kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 --port=8080
     ```

     where
-    * kubernetes-bootcamp is deployment names
+    * kubernetes-bootcamp is the deployment name
-    * image=gcr.io/google-samples/kubernetes-bootcamp:v1 is app image location
+    * image=gcr.io/google-samples/kubernetes-bootcamp:v1 is the application image location
     * 8080 is the specified port information

 {{<note>}}Note: If app images are hosted outside Docker hub, then include the full URL for images.{{</note>}}

 Your application is deployed and scheduled to run on a node in the cluster.
 Additionally, the cluster is configured to reschedule the instance to another node in case of node failure.

-4. List your deployments:
+2. List your deployments:

     ```
     kubectl get deployments
     ```

 You can view that your deployment is running inside a Docker container on a node.

+##### Challenge

+Give a name to the application located at [] and deploy it on port 8080.
+After you are done deploying it

 #### Expose an application